 He completed his Interventional Pain Management fellowship training at the Beth Israel Deaconess Medical Center in Boston, Massachusetts.
 Prior to that, he completed his residency in Anesthesiology at the Massachusetts General Hospital in Boston.

 At Harvard Medical School, Dr. Canty was an instructor in Anesthesiology.
 He was also an attending physician at Massachusetts General Hospital, where he was recently honored with the Inaugural 2009 Citizenship Award for his contributions to the hospital.
-He currently serves as the Associate Director of Pain Management at Staten Island University Hospital.
+In 2016, he co-founded the Manhattan Pain Medicine Fellowship program where he serves as Co-Director of the one-year training program for doctors learning his advanced pain treatment methods.

 In addition to his work within the United States, Dr. Canty has been a part of many medical relief missions to Venezuela, El Salvador, and Mexico with groups such as Rotaplast International, performing surgical treatments on indigent children.